mtna/imagemagick-identify-parser/README.md

 This Python `ImageMagickIdentifyParser` utility class can be used to call or parse the `identify -verbose <image>` tool text output and converts it into various formats such as JSON or XML for further reuse by code or applications.

+Note that:
-Note that you will need ImageMagick to be installed on your system in order to use this utility.
+*  You will need [ImageMagick](http://imagemagick.org) to be installed on your system in order to use this utility.
+*  Multiple [security vulnerabilities](https://imagetragick.com/) were recently reported around the ImageMagick package.
+Make sure to [read about this](https://imagetragick.com/) and, if relevant, take necessary steps to ensure you operate in a safe environment.

 ## Install